JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 # Time-Ruler
-A practical project for showcasing how GITHUB can be used to document your open source project
+A practical project for showcasing how Github can be used to document your open source project

 ![Image one](Clock.png)